 Congratulations on your choice of a red eared slider as a pet turtle.
 If cared for properly it will give you years if not decades of joy.
-But, the most important part of the previous sentence is, “if cared for properly”.
+In fact, and average red eared slider lifespan in captivity is in the twenty year range.
+That of course requires a little luck and a fair amount of animal husbandry, basically meaning you need to do your part in caring for your new shelled friend.

-Taking care of a reptile and an amphibious one at that is certainly a different experience than taking care of a mammal pet like a ca or dog.
+Taking care of a reptile and an amphibious one at that is certainly a different experience than taking care of a mammal pet like a cat or dog.
 Luckily, different doesn’t mean difficult.

 This guide will help you get started on the right foot.